Unlock Your Creativity With Shadow Work

 The Creative Act

-I read The Creative Act: A Way of Being by Rick Rubin, about a month before finishing my book, and it completely changed my worldview and relationship with art.
-He translated into words many experiences I’ve had and expanded it in such a beautiful way.
+read The Creative Act: A Way of Being by Rick Rubin, about a month before finishing my book, and it completely changed my worldview and relationship with art.
+He translated into words many experiences I’ve had and expanded it in a beautiful way.

 The main lesson to me was about understanding what the creation wants to become.
 Instead of coming up with your own agenda and exploring creativity in a narcissistic and utilitarian way, you become a vessel for it.